kish-0/charsay/README.md

 ## Installation

 To install this package, you can clone the repository and run it locally.
-Once published, it will be available on PyPI.
+Or it can be installed using pip from PyPI.

 ## Usage